Cap-go/angular-data-storage-sqlite-app-starter/README.md

 import { Injectable } from '@angular/core';

 import { Plugins } from '@capacitor/core';
-import * as PluginsLibrary from '@jeepq/capacitor';
+import * as PluginsLibrary from 'capacitor-data-storage-sqlite';
 const { CapacitorDataStorageSqlite, Device } = Plugins;

 @Injectable({